securityfirst/tent-content/contents_en/travel/preparation/beginner/equipment.md

 Consider:

 *	Documents (see "Key Documents");
-*   Cash in appropriate currencies, or other payment method.
+*   Money (local currency, US dollars, credit cards).
 Consider:
 	* A money belt;
     * A dummy wallet containing one photo ID that is easy to replace.